UCLNatSci/Mathematics-for-Natural-Sciences-A/sequences_and_series/limits.md

 \lim_{x \to 0^+} \frac{1}{x} &= + \infty \\
 \lim_{x \to 0^-} \frac{1}{x} &= - \infty \ .
 ```
-Since the left- and right- limits are not the same, then we cannot meaningfully refer to "the limit" without providing
+Since the left and right limits are not the same, then we cannot meaningfully refer to "the limit" without providing
 a direction, so the result for $\displaystyle\lim_{x \to 0} \frac{1}{x}$ is undefined.
 We say that the function is discontinuous at $x = 0$, though it is
 "[piecewise continuous](https://math.stackexchange.com/questions/1968943/whats-the-difference-between-continuous-and-piecewise-continuous-functions)"